 Heroku XL: Focusing on Large Scale Apps

-Posted almost 2 years ago by Matt Soldo
+Posted about 2 years ago by Matthew Soldo

 Having a web or mobile app become hugely popular is one of those "good problems" to have.
 But success is still its own challenge - making any architecture work at high volume can often create a unique kind of complexity.
 And as the Internet grows, and apps become more prevalent, its an increasingly common requirement.